 - Negotiate your settlement so that you receive enough compensation to cover the costs of your medical care, the wages you've lost while you've been unable to work, your pain and anguish, the suffering your family has been through, expenses you may incur in the future as a result of your injuries, and more

-Hiring a Tucson injury attorney to help with your dog bite case can be scary.
+Hiring an injury attorney to help with your case can be scary.
 In fact, it may be frightening.
-The right Tucson personal injury attorney can help you overcome your fears about engaging in the legal process, making a claim against the owner of the dog that hurt you, and making sure your voice is heard.
-When you reach out to the attorneys at the Breyer Law Offices, P.C. we start with a free consultation.
+The right attorney can help you overcome your fears about engaging in the legal process, making a claim against the owner of the dog that hurt you, and making sure your voice is heard.
+When you reach out to the attorneys at The Husband & Wife Law Team at our Tucson office we start with a free consultation.
 We use this time with you to discuss the facts of your case and the law.
 We tell you the truth about your rights and your options.
 We will fight hard to ensure that you are treated fairly and that the dog owner is held responsible for their negligence actions and your injuries.
-For help with your case and straight forward advice, reach out to the Husband and Wife Law Team at (520) 624-4228 today.
+For help with your case and straight forward advice, reach out to The Husband & Wife Law Team at (520) 624-4228 today.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.

 Confidentially reviewed by Attorney Mark Breyer